chatixia blog

 async function handle_connection(socket):

-data = await socket.read() // yields here, comes back when data arrives
+data = await socket.read() // yields here

 result = process(data)